Honestpuck/scriptorium/README.md

 The best way of solving this dilemma would be for all commits to be preceded by an up command within scriptorium.
 Since remove, rename and add already modify the server this problem is only triggered when you edit a script so this seems acceptable and has been implemented.

+The best way to use the system is to run it from the directory that holds the text files.
+If you do that in a shell that has a git add on you can have the prompt give you useful information.
+It also means you can use file name completion when you need to specify a file.
+I also have Visual Studio Code open to the same folder, adding the "GitLens" extension to VS Code gives you good feedback on when various changes were made to your script.

+#### Adding a script

+The process of adding a script starts with running `scriptorium add`.
+I usually put `-d` so that the system doesn't do a commit so I can edit the script before it goes into Jam Pro.
+After the add completes I can edit the stub in my editor and when ready for final testing run `scriptorium commit -m "First commit for script something.sh" --push`.
+That propagates the new script through the system.
+#### Editing a script

+Editing a script just means opening it in your editor of choice.
+Once you've made your changes and saved thrm in your editor the process is almost identical to adding a script.
+Run `scriptorium commit -m "Fixed widgets in script acme.sh" --push`
 ### Still to be done

 On the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.

 Some notes on best practices and work methods should also appear at some point.
 Contributions to these would be greatly appreciated.

+Modification of the script to produce another to handle extension attributes instead of scripts is in the planning stages.

 ### Suggestions